Changemaking in teaching and learning

 For more information on how you can embed changemaking, social innovation or social entrepreneurship into your courses, check out the links and the content available in our Changemaking and Social Innovation Microsoft Teams channel.

 For pedagogy support and ideas, contact Tracy Mitchell-Ashley.
 For a list of campus activities and changemaking tools you might engage with, you can reach out to the Centre for Changemaking an Social Innovation.

 With #ChangeTheNow, we believe small acts can lead to big change and grassroots efforts can turn into large scale movements.
 We believe that together, students’, educators’ and communities’ ideas can spark innovations that make our region greener, healthier, safer, stronger and more inclusive!
 Will you join us in creating the positive change we need to see?

-#ChangeTheNow is a social movement based on the UN Sustainable Development Goals that faculty can integrate as a teaching and learning activity, assignment or large project.
+#ChangeTheNow is a social movement based on the United Nations (UN) Sustainable Development Goals that faculty can integrate as a teaching and learning activity, assignment or large project.

 Join the community!